-For vRealize Automation Cloud Assembly to initialize a Windows machine deployed to vSphere, it needs to be based on a template with Cloudbase-Init installed and configured.
+For Cloud Assembly to initialize a Windows machine deployed to vSphere, the image needs to be based on a vSphere template with Cloudbase-Init installed and configured.

 - Use vSphere to make and power on a Windows virtual machine.

 - On the virtual machine, log in to Windows.

 - Download Cloudbase-Init.

 - Start the Cloudbase-Init setup .msi file.

 During installation, enter Administrator as the username, and select the option to run as LocalSystem.

 Other setup selections can remain as default values.